 At Melbourne, we’ve designed a unique curriculum aligned with the top institutions of the world, ensuring you graduate with the ideal combination of advanced technical and professional skills valued by employers, and a higher level qualification that is recognised globally.

-Start with a three-year Bachelor of Science or Bachelor of Biomedicine degree and choose the Bioengineering Systems major, then complete a two-year Master of Engineering (Biomedical) or Master of Engineering (Biomedical with Business) to become an accredited engineer.
-Or, complete any undergraduate degree at a recognised institution* to study a 2–3 year Master of Engineering (Biomedical) or Master of Engineering (Biomedical with Business).
+Start with a three-year Bachelor of Science or Bachelor of Biomedicine degree and choose the Bioengineering Systems major, then complete a two-year Master of Biomedical Engineering to become an accredited engineer.
+Or, complete any undergraduate degree at a recognised institution* to study a 2–3 year Master of Biomedical Engineering.

 *Any undergraduate degree from a recognised institution including the prerequisite subjects outlined on the course pages with a weighted average mark of at least H3 (65%), or equivalent.